About the Study:

 More about PEL

-Planning and Environmental Linkages (PEL) is a valuable tool for creating efficiencies in the transportation project development process that supports agencies' efforts to accelerate project delivery.
+Planning and Environment Linkages (PEL) is a valuable tool for creating efficiencies in the transportation project development process that supports agencies' efforts to accelerate project delivery.
 PEL represents a collaborative and integrated approach to transportation decision-making that considers benefits and impacts of proposed transportation system improvements to the environment, community, and economy during the transportation planning process to inform the environmental review process.”

 Source: US Department of Transportation Federal Highway Administration Planning and Environment Linkages Handbook